icl-utk-edu/papi/src/components/libmsr/README.md

 * https://github.com/scalability-llnl/libmsr
 * https://github.com/scalability-llnl/msr-safe

-The PAPI libmsr component supports measuring and capping power usage on recent Intel architectures using the RAPL interface exposed through MSRs (model-specific registers).

 Lawrence Livermore National Laboratory has released a library (libmsr) designed to provide a simple, safe, consistent interface to several of